violetping/LAB_Assignments/LAB-1/README.md

   Roll: 2501660010
 # Personal Portfolio Website

-This repository contains the completed Lab Assignments 1 and 2 for the Web Dev-I course.
-It showcases a one-page personal portfolio built using semantic HTML and styled with external CSS.
+This repository contains the completed Lab Assignments 1 for the Web Dev-I course.
+It showcases a one-page personal portfolio built using semantic HTML.

 ## Project Overview